FAQs

 Module 3 is completely online.

 Yes.
-There are asynchronous forums for you to discuss the course with your tutors and other course participants..
+There are asynchronous forums for you to discuss the course with your tutors and other course participants.

-Yes, although we strongly recommend doing Module 1 first to gain a grounding in the key areas.
+Yes, although we strongly recommend doing Module 1 first in order to gain a grounding in the key areas.
 Those teachers with greater experience and knowledge may be accepted onto Module 2 as a first component but this will depend on application and interview.

 For Module 1 you do not need to be teaching a class.